friendly-bits/subnet-tools/README.md

 Some heuristics are employed which are likely to work on Linux but for other Unixes, testing is recommended.
 Tested on Debian-based Linux distributions and on OpenWRT.

-Requires the aggregate-subnets.sh script to process found ip addresses.
+Requires the aggregate-subnets.sh and the trim-subnet.sh scripts to process found ip addresses.

 Options: